crb479/mcdevitt-trauma-ml/PubMed/README.md

 *exclusion_criteria.xlsx*

-    Listed of accepted keywords for human-related and animal-related studies, and accepted paper types.
+    Listed of accepted keywords for human-related and animal-related studies, accepted paper types, and study designs.

 **SCRIPT**